The Metaphorical Meanings of “Head” in Paul’s Letters: Part One

 Paul wanted all Christians, including husbands and wives, to be mutually submissive to each other (cf. Eph.
 5:21).
 Mutual submission is what Paul was aiming for in his teaching on marriage in Ephesians 5, but he conveyed his meaning in ways that men and women at that time could relate to.
 Women were used to be told to be submissive, so Paul (and Peter) wrote plainly about this.
 Paul (and Peter) use different words when asking for submission from husbands.
 [My article on Submission in Marriage here.]

-Some argue that the man, or husband, may have more prominence than the woman because the source or beginning of something usually comes first and this position often has more prominence than other positions.
+Some argue that the man, or husband, has more prominence than the wife because the source or beginning of something usually comes first and this position usually has more prominence than other positions.
 However, it is difficult to see how “prominence” fits with Christian ideals of humility, self-sacrifice, service, and the “first will be last” concept.

 There were many myths circulating in the Greco-Roman world about the creation of particular men and women, and the creation of men and women in general.
 Hesiod’s Theogony, a well-known ancient Greek work, states that the origin of woman was independent of man.
 Unlike the Genesis accounts, this account denied that men and women were compatible and equal.
 A very different Greek myth was that the goddess Athena was miraculously “born”, or generated, as a fully formed adult woman from the head (kephalē) of Zeus.
 This myth, and a few others like it, show that the Greeks saw the head (kephalē) as being some sort of a source of life.
 Still other myths, which seem to have been causing problems in the Ephesian church, told the story that Eve was created first and that Adam was the one deceived.
 [My articles on 1 Timothy 2:12 in Context here.]